Eau Claire Express will not play in 2020

-EAU CLAIRE, Wis.
-(WEAU) The Eau Claire Express will not play in the Northwoods League for the 2020 season.
+The Eau Claire Express will not play in the Northwoods League for the 2020 season.
 The team announced the decision on Tuesday.

 With the current health order in Eau Claire County, the team was not able to commit to starting play by July 15th.